BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

    1:30 pm   BLAST
               *	Description of BLAST
-              *	Choosing BLAST database, parameters and job submission
+              *	Choosing BLAST database, parameters, and job submission
               *	Viewing and interpreting the results

    2:00 pm   Break